geoapify/angular-geocoder-autocomplete/docs-site/docs/standalone-usage.md

 </div>
 ```

-## 2. Add the Control as a ViewChild
+### 2. Reference the Container with ViewChild

-In your Angular component, import `ViewChild` from `@angular/core` and declare a `ViewChild` property to reference the container element from your template.
+Use `@ViewChild` to access the container element from your component class.

 ```typescript
 import { Component, ElementRef, ViewChild } from '@angular/core';